SPECIES SPECIFIC PAGES

 -

-If we need to cancel due to bad weather, the weigh-in will be rescheduled for January 18th from 11am-1 pm.
+If we need to cancel due to bad weather, the weigh-in will be rescheduled for January 24th from 10am-12 pm.

 -